 Routledge Handbook of the Tourist Experience offers a comprehensive synthesis of contemporary research on the tourist experience.
-It draws together multidisciplinary perspectives from leading tourism scholars to explore the emergent tourist behaviours and motivations.
+It draws together multidisciplinary perspectives from leading tourism scholars to explore emergent tourist behaviours and motivations.

-This Handbook is the first to fill a notable gap in the tourism literature and collate within a single volume critical insights into the diverse elements of the tourist experience today.
+This handbook is the first to fill a notable gap in the tourism literature and collate within a single volume critical insights into the diverse elements of the tourist experience today.
 It will be of key interest to academics and students across the fields of tourism, hospitality management, geography, marketing and consumer behaviour.

 Table of Contents

-Part 1: Dimensions of the Contemporary Tourist Experience
+Section 1: Dimensions of the Contemporary Tourist Experience

 1. Tourism, the Tourist Experience and Postmodernity: Theory, Application and Research